Cascaded Incremental Nonlinear Dynamic Inversion Control for MAV Disturbance Rejection

 \section{Introduction}

-\IEEEPARstart{M}{icro} Aerial Vehicles (MAV) have the potential to perform many useful tasks, such as search and rescue \cite{ryan}, package delivery \cite{andreapackage}, aerial imaging \cite{imaging}, etc. In many of these applications, usage of autonomous MAVs can potentially result in significant cost reduction as compared to current practice.
+Micro Aerial Vehicles (MAV) have the potential to perform many useful tasks, such as search and rescue \citep{ryan}, package delivery \citep{andreapackage}, aerial imaging \citep{imaging}, etc. In many of these applications, usage of autonomous MAVs can potentially result in significant cost reduction as compared to current practice.
 But in order to perform these tasks in an outdoor environment, the vehicles need to be able to control their position under the influence of wind gusts.
 This is especially true when flying close to obstacles, as a position error due to a wind gust might result in a collision.

-Outdoor MAV missions can encounter significant gusts due to atmospheric turbulence \cite{alexis}.
-Moreover, Orr et al. \cite{operations_urban} showed that even a uniform wind can create a very non-uniform wind field in an urban environment.
+Outdoor MAV missions can encounter significant gusts due to atmospheric turbulence \citep{alexis}.
+Moreover, \cite{operations_urban} showed that even a uniform wind can create a very non-uniform wind field in an urban environment.
 Computational fluid dynamics calculations showed that with a free stream velocity of 4.6 m/s, flow velocities ranging from 0 to 7.6 m/s are found around buildings.
 An MAV flying amidst these buildings can be expected to be subject to up to 7.6 m/s gusts.
+For most vehicles this can be considered a strong disturbance, although the effect depends on the weight and surface area of the vehicle.
 If such an MAV were to enter a building through an open window in case of a search and rescue mission, it would also experience a sudden change in wind speed.
 This scenario is especially challenging due to the confined space of a typical room.
-And even indoors, an MAV can be subject to aerodynamic disturbances, for instance caused by its own propeller backwash near walls \cite{shen}.
+And even indoors, an MAV can be subject to aerodynamic disturbances, for instance caused by its own propeller backwash near walls \citep{shen}.

 Clearly, a controller that is able to counteract wind gust disturbances would be of great value.
-Currently widespread position control methods such as Proportional Integral Derivative control (PID), which are used even for aggressive control \cite{mellinger}, do not perform well under the influence of gusts.
+Currently widespread position control methods such as Proportional Integral Derivative control (PID), which are used even for aggressive control \citep{mellinger}, do not perform well under the influence of gusts.
 PID gust rejection properties scale with magnitude of the gains, which is often limited by the GPS update frequency in outdoor scenarios.
 Moreover, the integrator term is generally slow in compensating persistent wind disturbances.